DerekCresswell/GameDesign11/2 Dice Game/2 CodeStructure.md

 Now that is for Unity's functions, classes, and the likes.
 Unity does use [lowerCamelCase](https://whatis.techtarget.com/definition/lowerCamelCase) for it's variables.
 We will talk about what variables are in the next lesson.
 For now just know they are written in lowerCamelCase.
 You can likely guess what that means.

 A variable we wanted to call `my great variable` would actually be called `myGreatVariable`.
 We'll leave the examples alone for now.
-Again this is usually recomended to follow these guidelines for now.
+Again it is usually recomended to follow these guidelines.

 ### Comments

 We already talked about comments in the [last lesson](./1%20UnityScripts.md/#comments) but will mention them again.\
 Comments are invaluable to keep track of code you write.
-You might think you can remember it all but trust me, you can not.\
+You might think you can remember it all but trust us, you can not.\
 Use comments to quickly tell you what a block of code, or function, does.
 You don't need to use it for obvious things.

 Good : `// Returns the average of all elements in an array`